Creating a map

 Insert the text of the associated summary as a label – If a summary exists for the code and source document in the summary grid, the entire text of the summary is accepted as a label.

-Inserting a coded image segment as an “icon” – If the image segment is coded in a PDF or an image, the coded section is taken to symbolize for the coding.
+Inserting a coded image segment as an “icon” – If the image segment is coded in a PDF or an image, the coded section is taken to symbolize for the segment.

 - The object is first selected with the mouse.
 You can also select multiple objects by highlighting them with the mouse.

-- Press the Delete key, or click the Remove from Map icon.
-Alternatively, you can also right-click on the object and choose Remove From Map from the context menu.
+- Press the Delete key or click the Remove from Map icon on the Start tab.
+Alternatively, you can also right-click on the object and choose Remove from Map from the context menu.

 The object and its connections to other objects are then removed from the map.